© 2022 GOECO | All rights reserved

 The first week of this minimum five-week program consists of Spanish lessons (four days total) and cultural enrichment activities to facilitate communication at your project and help you acclimate to Costa Rica.
 During the Spanish course, you will learn vocabulary, grammar, pronunciation and conversational skills.
 Participation in the orientation week is mandatory.

-On the first day of your Spanish course, you will take an oral exam to determine your current language level.
 After you register and submit your application, you will also submit a written exam.
+On the first day of your Spanish course, you will also take an oral exam to determine your current language level.
 Both the oral and written exam will be taken into consideration to determine which class you will placed in upon arrival.
 During your orientation week, you’ll also learn all about your designated project and you’ll have a chance to visit the project’s facilities.

-If you speak basic or no Spanish, you’ll need to enroll in extra Spanish lessons.
-Cost: US$380 per week.
+If you speak basic or no Spanish, you’ll need to enroll in extra Spanish lessons at an additional cost.

 If you speak fluent Spanish before coming to the project, an exception may be made to waive the language course (though it is highly recommended in order to have the most fulfilling experience).
 Your fluency will be determined by your written exam and during your phone interview.
 Please contact GoEco to discuss this option prior to registration.

 Interns will have an opportunity to choose from several different placement options in the fields of community development, child welfare, women’s issues, healthcare or education.
 Each of the placements will be very demanding, but the work and contribution that interns can make is invaluable.
 It is very important that interns have initiative and flexibility to adapt to a very different country and culture.